 Photo: Petaluma, 2019

 The “head to toe” part of this has become more and more important to me in my own life and in my work with leaders.
-I am increasingly convinced that one of the main reasons that change doesn’t stick, or feels hard, is that we typically try to do the only in our heads.
-So many of my clients begin a coaching engagement telling me they are self-aware, which is often true.
+I am increasingly convinced that one of the main reasons that change doesn’t stick, or feels hard, is that we typically try to do the work only in our heads.
+Many of my clients begin a coaching engagement telling me they are self-aware, which is often true.
 And yet, it’s not enough.
-We’re very often working together because that self-awareness isn’t resulting in them fully showing up in ways that will best serve them as leaders–especially leaders who must navigate increasing levels of complexity.
+They are likely to be seeking coaching because that self-awareness isn’t resulting in them fully showing up in ways that will best serve them as leaders–especially leaders who must navigate increasing levels of complexity.

 Some of us might go a step further: “I get that I need to practice and that being aware is not enough.”
 So, we practice adopting new mindsets, new thoughts, new coaching or conversational strategies.
 And we are still not getting the results we seek.